beubax/Grapheteria/docs/Core/Edge.md

 ## Conditions

-Edges can have conditions that determine whether they should be traversed.
+Each edge in your workflow is a one-way street connecting two nodes with some conditions that determine when traffic can flow.
 These conditions are Python expressions (as strings) that evaluate to `True` or `False` based on the current workflow's shared state.

 ```python
 # Edge with a condition